 As you would expect, the Acropolis has the final word of what to see in Athens.
 The temples on the sacred rock are considered the most important monuments in Western civilisation and have influenced architecture more than anything else since.
 It is a mesmerising view, once you catch your breath after the long walk up and…

-A good excuse to leave the city would be to go and chase the beautiful sunset at the Temple of Poseidon at Cape Sounion.
-At the end of the Sounion peninsula, the southernmost point of Attica, the Temple of Poseidon lies within a fort that protects the coast of Attica.
+At the end of the Sounio Peninsula at the southernmost point of Attica, lies the Temple of Poseidon within a fort that protects the coast of Attica.
 Made entirely of white marble, it was erected in the middle of the 5th century BC and built to honour Poseidon, god of the sea.
 You will be mesmerised…

 The Panathenaic Stadium